23ewrdtf/Captive-Portal-WordPress/README.md

-## Captive Portal on Rapsberry Pi with WordPress [DRAFT DO NOT USE]
+## Captive Portal on Rapsberry Pi with WordPress [DRAFT, DO NOT USE].
+It works if run each command manually.

 ## Replace Passwords with your own including SALTS and wp-config.php